 - Cook just until it begins to flake.
-Remove it from the pan, then put the reserved marinade in the skillet and cook until the onions and jalapenos are lightly charred.
+Remove it from the pan, then put the reserved marinade in the skillet.
+Cook until the onions and jalapenos are lightly charred.
 That charring intensifies the flavour immensely!

-- Assemble the fish, the charred marinade ingredients, the slaw and top it off with some guacamole (or sour cream, if you like) and you have the makings of a meal you’ll remember for a long time.
+- Assemble the fish, the charred marinade ingredients, the slaw and top it off with some guacamole (or sour cream, if you like.)
+Now you have the makings of a meal you’ll remember for a long time.

 Halibut Tacos with Tequila Lime Marinade